soitun/BotBrowser/patches/README.md

 ## 🔍 What’s Inside

 - **Proprietary Foundation**
-  BotBrowser’s engine is built in‑house—no forks, no external project references.
+  BotBrowser’s engine is built in‑house, with no forks or external project references.

 - **Selective Academic Disclosure**
   Only select patches are published for educational purposes.
 The rest remain proprietary to maintain compatibility testing integrity.